mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/_index.md

 If your integration prints the JSON payload data instead of rendering the generated message, make sure your integration is returning the `application/json` content-type.

-For further assistance, review the [Troubleshooting forum](https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150) for previously reported errors, or [join the Mattermost user community](https://mattermost.com/pl/default-ask-mattermost-community/) for troubleshooting help.
+For further assistance, review the {{< newtabref href="https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150" title="Troubleshooting forum" >}} for previously reported errors, or {{< newtabref href="https://mattermost.com/pl/default-ask-mattermost-community/" title="join the Mattermost user community" >}} for troubleshooting help.